 - ‘Austerity may be the right remedy for Latin American peasants, Polish workers, and the forgotten people of South-Central Los Angeles; but not for the people who count.’
 (63)

 - ‘ ‘Many Russians, whatever their political beliefs, resented the semi-colonial status accorded to their country in the West,’ Z.A.B.
 Zeman writes: ‘The Bolshevik revolution was, in a critical sense, the reaction of a developing, essentially agrarian society against the West: against its political self-absorption, economic selfishness and military wastefulness.
 The present North-South divide between the rich and the poor countries, and the tensions it has created in the twentieth century, had its European, East-West antecedents.’
-Beyond Russia itself, ‘contrasts between the East and the West of Europe…become sharper than they had ever been’ in the 19th and early 20th centuries, he adds, remaining so for much of Eastern Europe through the interwar period.
+Beyond Russia Europe …become sharper than they had ever been’ in the 19th and early 20th centuries, he adds, remaining so for much of Eastern Europe through the interwar period.
 The Bolshevik takeover in October 1917, which quickly absorbed incipient socialist tendencies and destroyed any semblance of working-class or other popular organization, extricated the USSR from the Western-dominated periphery, setting off the inevitable reaction, beginning with immediate military intervention by Britain, France, Japan, and the US.
 These were, from the outset, basic elements of the Cold War.’
 (66)

 - ‘The ‘rapid economic growth’ aroused particular attention in the South – and corresponding concerns among Western policymakers.
 In his 1952 study of late development, Alexander Gerschenkron describes the ‘approximate sixfold increase in the volume of industrial output’ as ‘the greatest and the longest [spurt of industrialization] in the history of the country’s industrial development,’ through this ‘great industrial transformation engineered by the Soviet government’ had ‘a remote, if any’ relation to ‘Marxian ideology, or any socialist ideology for that matter’; and was, of course, carried out an extraordinary human cost.
 In his studies 10 years later of long-term trends in economic development, Simon Kuznets listed Russia among the countries with the highest rate of growth of per capita product, along with Japan and Sweden, with the US – having started from a far higher peak – in the middle range over a century, slightly above England.’
 (67)